naemon/naemon.github.io/documentation/usersguide/objectdefinitions.md

 <td>
 This variable is used to define the name of an image that should be associated with this host in the <a href="cgis.html#statusmap_cgi">statusmap</a> CGI.

-You can specify a JPEG, PNG, and GIF image if you want, although I would strongly suggest using a GD2 format image, as other image formats will result in a lot of wasted CPU time when the statusmap image is generated.
+You can specify a JPEG, PNG, and GIF image if you want, although using a GD2 format image is recommended, as other image formats requires more processing time when the statusmap image is generated.

 GD2 images can be created from PNG images by using the <b>pngtogd2</b> utility supplied with Thomas Boutell's <a href="http://www.boutell.com/gd/">gd library</a>.